U9 Vikings 3, Yorktown 3

 After the half, the Chargers got on the board again when middie Kyle Mayo took the ball through the Beekman defense and had a blast of his own into the corner of the Strikers net, making the score 2-0 Chargers.
 Philipstown played even stronger in the 2nd half, with the midfield of Frank Bentowski, Gabe Dabkowski, Dominic Farina, Alek Maasik and Luke Wimer making many great overlapping runs and shots on goal.

 The strikers Luke Hammond and Will Stark were running all over the Beekman defense and winning possession.
 Wimer had a few strong shots that barely missed, and also struck the post.
 On a corner kick from Dabkowski, the Chargers crashed the net and Maasik was in the middle of a scrum to tap a pass to the far corner of the net where Farina was waiting to knock-in the Chargers third goal of the day.

 The Chargers put forward a solid team effort for the 3-0 win.
 They faced Hyde Park in the final game of the spring season on June 17 at Haldane.Did you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.